eteitelbaum/code-satp/model-notes.md

 In practice, it might be useful to experiment with both approaches to see which one yields better results for your specific task and dataset.

-## K-fold cross-validation
+### K-fold cross-validation

 Could combine k-fold cross-validation with data augmentation.
 Start with augmentation then apply k-fold validation.
+Might give more robust results.

+### Flagging cases with a lower certainty

+- In addition to just providing the classification, also output the predicted probability
+- Flag cases where probability is below a certain threshold
+- A well-calibrated model is one where the predicted probabilities accurately reflects the true probabilities.
+So among cases with a predicted success probability of 80%, approximately 80% should be successes
+- Thus, if you have a well-calibrated model, you could flag cases that fall below a higher confidence threshold for review (say cases between .5 and .7).
+You could then do expert analysis on these cases or apply a different model specification for borderline cases or defaulting to a risk-averse decision